 How To Care For Plants Outdoors in Winter Season

-During wintertime, most garden plants enter a period of dormancy due to the cold, harsh winter weather.
+During wintertime, most garden plants enter dormancy due to the cold, harsh winter weather.
 Preparing outdoor plants for the cold season will ensure that they will survive and wake up undamaged and healthy in the spring.
 The right type of continued care throughout the colder months will also minimize damages that could occur.
 Below are some steps for ensuring that garden plants are kept safe during winter.

 2. Put down fresh mulch.
 Use 2 to 4 inches of straw mulch over surface roots of shrubs and trees to protect them and help preserve moisture in the soil.
 Do the same for perennial flower beds.
-This will protect the crowns of the garden plants from becoming frostbitten.
+That will protect the crowns of the garden plants from becoming frostbitten.
 It will also prevent frost heave that is caused by the ground thawing and then refreezing.

 4. Put up windbreaks for garden plants, not in sheltered areas.
 Surround the plants with wrap burlap and stakes.
-This will break the wind without trapping any heat that could burn plants on sunny days.
+That will break the wind without trapping any heat that could burn plants on sunny days.

 6. Move all container garden plants to the inside to protected areas during the winter months.
 The roots will be very vulnerable in containers during winter.
 Place them inside a shed or garage location where they are away from winter winds.